SRCF/docs/content/guides/websites/securing-wordpress.md

     Unfortunately FTP clients won't let you do this so you will need to use the console.
-2. It is advised to lock down WordPress' admin panel at /wp-admin/ by putting that directory behind Raven authentication -- see an example at `/public/societies/sample/public_html/wordpress/wp-admin/.htaccess`.
+2. It is advised to lock down WordPress' admin panel at /wp-admin/ by putting that directory behind University Account authentication -- see an example at `/public/societies/sample/public_html/wordpress/wp-admin/.htaccess`.
 3. We also recommend you disable *Allow link notifications from other blogs (pingbacks and trackbacks)* on new posts, under `Settings` \>